 Patients may be referred to either Wycombe or Stoke Mandeville Hospital, for their initial appointment, but surgery is likely to take place at Stoke Mandeville.
 Alternatively, patients may exercise their right of choice, and be seen outside the area.
 There is more information about this in the Patient Choice section.

 From 1st April 2018, Aylesbury Vale and Chiltern CCGs have merged to become Buckinghamshire CCG.
 Invoices for direct cataract referrals must now be sent to Wakefield (as before) but addressed to Bucks CCG.
-A template invoice for Bucks CCG is available to download on the right.
+A template invoice for Bucks CCG is available to download from this page.
 Please note that invoices should not contain any information which could identify the patient, eg NHS number, but should include the GP practice code, which usually begins with the letter K (eg for Amersham Health Centre it is K82004).
 A list of CCG GP member practices with their practice codes is also available for download.

 Please refer also to the most recent cataract referrals threshold document, issued by Bucks PCT in October 2011.

-Note that some of the documentation now contains some obsolete contact details, since Bucks PCT no longer exists, but the CCGs have not issued replacements.
-Check with Angela email@example.com if you have any queries about this.
+Note that some of the documentation now contains some obsolete contact details, since Bucks PCT no longer exists, but the CCG has not issued replacements.
+Check with Angela firstname.lastname@example.org if you have any queries about this.

 A small number of practices is contracted to the IOP repeat readings scheme, and accredited optometrists within those practices may refine suspect ocular hypertensive (OHT) patient referrals using Goldmann Applanation Tonometry.
 Non-accredited optometrists should refer to accredited optometrists within their practice if possible, or to 'The Practice' if not.
 Patients with suspicious discs or visual fields defects should be referred in the normal way.
 All referrals and claims for the IOP refinement scheme should be processed electronically through Webstar OptoManager, and details of this process are given during the training and accreditation.
 For a reminder of this process, watch this webinar

 Contact the secretary email@example.com for more details about this scheme.